NoComplyDev/CRTAP/README.md

 - You can also rename seasons if you're more of a 'Campaign 1, Campaign 2, Campaign 3' person than a 'Vox Machina, Mighty Nein, Bells Hells' person.

 - Recent versions of Plex have developed a nasty habit of ignoring and/or overwriting episode thumbnails upon a library scan.
 You may have to add the included thumbnails manually using the edit function.

+- If you don't use local metadata, the vast majority of episodes will mismatch due to an older database existing.

 ## Playlists